Learning Material Sample

 Trusts

-From 2008/09, a foreign domiciled individual who placed UK assets into an overseas trust before they became a UK resident cannot avoid CGT on gains realised on those assets.
+An individual who placed UK assets into an overseas trust before they became a UK resident cannot avoid CGT on gains realised on those assets.
+They will be taxed when receiving future payments from the trust as beneficiary.

 Investments